remceTkedaR/Python_S7Snap_S7-1200_Home/README.md

 ## About
 This is a types based python wrapper for snap7.
 Snap7 is an open source, 32/64 bit, multi-platform Ethernet communication suite for interfacing natively with Siemens S7 PLCs.
-File CSV -
-csv file configuration.
-Separator [ , ] comma.
-Special character text delimiter [ ' ] single quote.

-## Copyright and License
+This is a types based python wrapper for snap7.
+Snap7 is an open source, 32/64 bit

+## Copying is allowed

-Copyright  GNU GPL | Radosław Tecmer 2020 rok  [RT](http://electronic.pythonanywhere.com/#about) license.
+Team of Electronics and Industrial Automation 2023 | Radosław Tecmer  [RT](http://electronic.pythonanywhere.com/#about)